vitaminj/aws-iot-device-sdk-js/README.md

 * [License](#license)
 * [Support](#support)

+<a name="overview"></a>
 ##Overview
-This document provides instructions on how to install and configure the AWS IoT device SDK for node.js including multiple examples of how to use the SDK.
+This document provides instructions on how to install and configure the AWS IoT device SDK for Node.js and includes examples demonstrating use of the SDK APIs.

 ###MQTT connection
 This package is built on top of mqtt.js and provides two classes: 'device'